soundwanders/fieldwing/README.md

 - Explore the historical head-to-head matchups between two selected teams.
 - Navigate to the "Head-to-Head" page, where you can choose two teams and view their past matchups.
+- Select two teams and input the date ranges you would like to explore, for example you can view all games from 2010 to 2020.
 - Get insights into the performance of your favorite teams in their previous encounters.

-### Theming

-- Theme is tracked in a Svelte store as well as the use of localStorage if available.
-- The application supports light and dark themes, allowing user to toggle their preferred theme.
-- Theme changes are applied consistently throughout the UI for a cohesive user experience.

 ## Accessibility

 - Accessibility is important!
 Conscious effort to make our application screen-reader friendly.
 - Interactive elements such as buttons and links are appropriately handled for keyboard and mouse users.
-- Focus on use of semantic HTML, as well as ARIA to provide additional semantics and improve accessibility.
+- Focus on proper use of semantic HTML, as well as ARIA to improve accessibility.

-## Aesthetic Design

-- The UI design is intended to be modern, responsive, and visually appealing.
+### Custom Theming

+- Theme is tracked in a Svelte store as well as the use of localStorage if available.
+- The application supports light and dark themes, allowing user to toggle their preferred theme.
+- Theme changes are applied consistently throughout the UI for a cohesive user experience.
-- Several design elements have been inspired by Tailwind.
+- Many design choices inspired by Tailwind CSS, such as font size and color palettes.
-- Aesthetic choices are intended to improve the overall user experience without over-complicating things.

 ## Roadmap

-- Explore refinements to the UI and UX to create a unique, enjoyable experience
-- Integration of additional features, such as data fetching from APIs.
+- ~~Integration of additional features, such as data fetching from APIs~
-- Investigate the feasability of user authentication and user profiles to allow users to manage and update their favorite teams.
+- Investigate user authentication and user profiles to allow users to manage and update their favorite teams.
-- Implement unit testing with Vitest.
+- Implement unit(?) testing with Vitest or a similar library.
 - Create a Github Actions or similar workflow for testing and deployment on codebase updates.

 ## Getting Started